-3.4.4.
+3.5.
 A posteriori error estimators for finite element methods

 E. Creusé works on a posteriori error estimators for finite element methods, applied to the resolution of several partial differential equations.
+The objective is to derive useful tools in order to control the global error between the exact solution and the approximated one (reliability of the estimator), and to control the local error leading to adaptive mesh refinement strategies (efficiency of the estimator).

-A recent paper, in collaboration with S. Nicaise (LAMAV, Valenciennes), was devoted to the derivation of some so-called "reconstruction estimators" based on gradient averaging, in order to provide lower and upper bounds of the error arising from a discontinuous Galerkin approximation of a diffusion problem [20].
-Now, we are interested in the full convection-reaction-diffusion case and are looking for estimations as robust as possible, in which the dependance of the constant in the data are explicitly given.
+A recent work, in collaboration with S. Nicaise (LAMAV, Valenciennes), was devoted to the derivation of some so-called "reconstruction estimators" based on gradient averaging, in order to provide lower and upper bounds of the error arising from a discontinuous Galerkin approximation of a diffusion problem [55].

-At the same time, some equilibrated-type estimators are being developed for the Reissner-Mindlin system arising in solid mechanics applications, for conforming and locking-free approximations (E. Verhille PhD).
-The goal is, ideally, to obtain some "asymptotic exact estimators", in order to provide an accurate bound of the error, while keeping a reasonable computational cost.
+At the same time, some equilibrated-type estimators were developed for the Reissner-Mindlin system arising in solid mechanics applications, for conforming and locking-free approximations, in the context of the PhD. of E. Verhille.

-At last, a collaboration with the "Laboratoire d'électrotechnique et d'électronique de puissance de Lille (L2EP)" began one year ago, to derive a residual-based a posteriori error estimator for the Maxwell system in its vectorial and scalar potential formulation A/Φ (Z. Tang PhD).
-Here, the key-point is to obtain a mathematical rigorous error indicator, in order to couple it with the automatic mesh generator used by EDF for very practical issues.
+At last, a collaboration with the "Laboratoire d'électrotechnique et d'électronique de puissance de Lille (L2EP)" began two years ago, to derive a residual-based a posteriori error estimator for the Maxwell system in its vectorial and scalar potential formulation A/Φ (PhD of Z. Tang).
+The objective was to obtain a mathematical rigorous error indicator, in order to couple it with the automatic mesh generator used by EDF for very practical issues.